butroad20/SecureAfrica/README.md

 The following problems were identified:

-### 1. The citizens (or victims) most of the time cannot remember what emergency lines to dail
+- 1. The citizens (or victims) most of the time cannot remember what emergency lines to dail

 Why?
 The numbers are too long or the victim was in a different state and the emergency number changed.

-#### Our Solution
+Even when they do, the number might be sometimes unavailable and there is no way to log the incidence.

+- 2. The emergency lines are not toll free.

+- 3. Internet connectivy is not guaranteed.

+- 4. In times of danger, victims tend to be too scared to remember what to do.

+### How we tackled the problems

 - We implemented an easy to remember USSD code to dail in case of emergency

-- Even when they do, the number might be sometimes unavailable and there is no way to log the incidence.
+- Our andriod app gives the user access emergency phone numbers offline.

+- During an emergency we abstract all the processes away from the user, all the user has to do is `tap 4 times` or `dail our short ussd code`.
+We do all the hard work.

 ## Our Solution